KKegeler/Hofuru/README.md

 # Hofuru

-KI branch is the latest branch
+KI branch is the latest branch.
-Open the project in this branch to see it finished
+Open the project in this branch to see it finished.

 My tasks in this project were:
 -Level design